4 Simple linear regression

 1

-We can produce predictions for multiple movies by putting multiple values of the predictor in the tibble.
+We can also produce predictions for multiple movies by putting multiple values of the predictor in the tibble.
 In the code below we produce predictions for Barbie and Asteroid City.
+We begin by storing the critics scores for both movies in a tibble.
+Then we use predict(), as before.

 1 2